-The Armenian Philharmonic Orchestra hosts annual Yerevan International Music
+The Armenian Philharmonic Orchestra hosts the annual Yerevan International Music

 Festival, held in autumn.
 The 8th edition is due in 2014.
-Internationally acclaimed soloists participate in the festival appearing in concerts and giving master-classes to young Armenian musicians.
-Eduard Topchjan and Alexander Chaushian are Artistic Directors of the festival held under patronage of First Armenian Lady Mrs. Rita Sargsyan.
+Internationally acclaimed soloists participate in the festival, appearing in concerts and giving master-classes to young Armenian musicians.
+Eduard Topchjan and Alexander Chaushian are Artistic Directors of the festival held under the patronage of First Armenian Lady Mrs. Rita Sargsyan.

 More than 30 CDs have been released with the orchestra’s recordings.
 The most recent “Armenian Rhapsody” was released in 2011 by BIS Records, Sweden.
-It was highly claimed by international reviewers.
+It was highly acclaimed by international reviewers.

 Music by Aram Khachaturian, Arno Babadjanyan, Edvard Mirzoyan, Alexander Arutiunian, Avet Terteryan and many other prominent Armenian composers is best performed by the Armenian Philharmonic Orchestra featuring famous Armenian and international soloists.

-Many prominent international specialists mention of constantly growing performing level of the Armenian Philharmonic Orchestra considering its nuanced sound, impressive string section and charismatic Artistic Director.
+Many prominent international specialists mention the constantly growing performing level of the Armenian Philharmonic Orchestra considering its nuanced sound, impressive string section and charismatic Artistic Director.

 Principal players of the APO as of 2012: